Skip to main content

 Autologous transplants are sometimes used for people with AML who are in remission after initial treatment and who don’t have a matched donor for an allogeneic transplant.
 Some doctors feel that it is better than standard “consolidation” chemotherapy (see Typical Treatment of Acute Myeloid Leukemia (AML)) for these people, but not all doctors agree with this.

 Autologous transplants are generally easier for patients to tolerate than allogeneic transplants, because they are getting their own cells back, which lowers the risk of some complications.
 But the high-dose chemo can still cause major side effects.
-This type of transplant can be done in any otherwise healthy person, although patients who are very old or have other health problems might not be suitable.
+This type of transplant can be done in any otherwise healthy person, although it might not be suitable for patients who are very old or have other health problems.

 More information about stem cell transplant